 *As the world is facing the reality of COVID-19 and the necessity of social distancing, our lunch talks have also had to adjust to fit the new reality.
 IEU virtual talks will take the place of our in-person lunch talks in G-Tower until it is deemed safe for participants.

-Stay tuned for updates on our next talk!
+Stay tuned for our next IEU Talk in October!

 Dr. Ania Grobicki, Deputy Director for Adaptation at the Green Climate Fund discussed the unique role of freshwater as both a public good and risk multiplier in the global water cycle.

 Doug Watkins of the East Asian-Australasian Flyway Partnership and Dr. Bernhard Seliger of the Hanns Seidel Foundation discuss climate change and biodiversity-related work in North Korea and reflect on lessons that can be learned.

 Dr. Unni Karunakara, Shinhan Distinguished Professor at Yonsei University, shares his expertise and answered questions from the audience about COVID-19.

 Measuring Impacts from Diverse Angles: The Case of Good Sharing in Mongolia 20 February 2020

 Dr. Hyun Shin of the Stanford Social Innovation Review (SSIR) Korea and Hanyang University discussed his research in Mongolia on reducing air pollution and coal consumption.

 Dr. Markus Olapade, Managing Director of the Center for Evaluation and Development (C4ED), presented C4ED's approach of tailoring impact evaluation strategies to assess the effectiveness of real-world projects.

 Helena Molin Valdes, Head of the Secretariat for the Climate and Clean Air Coalition, discusses how multiple benefits pathways can boost climate ambition.